 No matter how much you market, if your website is not designed the right way, your website could be having a bad impact on your potential customers who go there from any of your marketing sources.

-You have to remember this: 97% of all people searching for service companies will check them out online BEFORE calling them.
+You have to remember this: People will check you out online BEFORE calling.

 Ok, so let’s say you’ve got us working for you getting you found on the internet, some lead generation companies going, Value-pack coupons, plumbers sending you referrals, etc…but, every single one of those people will eventually check you out on your website.
 And beyond that, let’s look at the people who weren’t referred, the ones that go to Google now instead of the phone book.
 They are seeing your website first and without the referring source to back you up right away and give you that immediate credibility.
 So what are they seeing?
 Is it right or wrong?
 Your phone call volume from those sources will tell you the story.

 Let’s turn a critical eye to our websites and become our potential customer and see if we are turning away business by showing the wrong things:

 1st, know this: If a customer wanted to call one of the big franchises, they would have…right?
 They know them already.
 So the fact that they didn’t call them, tells you something right there.
 So, do not design your website to look like one of the big franchises unless you want to be a big franchise.